nandowastaken/curl-formatter/README.md

 Python script to format big curls commands to fit in terminal.

 Steps to use:
+1. Start application
-1. Put the curl command in the txt file
+2. Put the information in the respective txt file
-2. Be happy
+3. Type the number that executes the action you want to